Python, create a network request

 print(content)

-You can parse the response as JSON, using the json standard library module:
+Most APIs answer with JSON, and you can parse it using the json standard library module:

 from urllib import request